simplygreatwork/textbase/readme.md

 	- It's quite simple and uses HTML DOM nodes as the model.
 - This project does not yet support collaboration.
 	- In the future, this project might potentially use differential sychronization.

+## Demo

+A [simple environment](https://simplygreatwork.github.io/textbase/) is available on Github Pages.